David Dussault envisioned a new future for American manufacturing.

 David welcomes anyone who is interested to get involved in his mission to revolutionize American manufacturing.
 He’s looking for access to emerging OEMs – people designing the next generation products who need help with manufacturing.
 P1 is also always looking for sales and marketing talent who are passionate about building a 21st century manufacturing enterprise, and identifying customers around the world to bring products back to the United States.

 “We’re also seeking connections to small manufacturing machine shops in your community that are struggling.
 Someone who has invested in equipment and people and have phenomenal capabilities,” said David.
-“We want to put them on the Sp1ndle platform so we can go out and sell for them.
+“We want to put them on the P1 Sourcing Services platform so we can go out and sell for them.
 We want to help these firms thrive in the 21st century in a global environment.”